Efficient building and systems technology

 Coolplan

-Calculation and design tool for energy-efficient cooling of buildings with thermally driven chillers and switchable heat pump systems
+Calculation and design tool for energy-efficient cooling of buildings with thermally driven chillers and reversible heat pump systems

 Project duration: 01.12.2013 - 30.11.2016

-In principle, a wide range of technologies and systems can be used for cooling buildings.
-When planning these cooling systems, simulation and planning tools are necessary in order to be able to map and compare the diverse range of conventional and innovative cooling technologies.
-However, suitable tools for thermally driven chillers in particular have been lacking up to now.
+In principle, a wide range of technologies and systems can be used to cool buildings.
+When planning these cooling systems, simulation and planning tools are necessary in order to be able to map and compare the wide range of conventional and innovative cooling technologies.
+However, there is a particular lack of suitable tools for thermally driven chillers.
 Thermally driven processes include both chillers driven by solar heat (solar cooling) and those driven by waste heat, e.g. from combined heat and power plants.
 In addition, reversible heat pumps are another energy-efficient cooling technology that can be operated passively and/or actively.
-Because suitable planning and calculation tools have been lacking up to now, an objective comparison of technologies with regard to efficiency and cost-effectiveness is made difficult.
-The Coolplan project is making a contribution to closing this gap.
+The lack of suitable planning and calculation tools makes it difficult to objectively compare technologies in terms of efficiency and cost-effectiveness.
+The Coolplan project is helping to close this gap.

 Project partners: